-Earlier this year, Boise Airport instituted a new anti-firearm campaign intended to curb attempts by passengers to transport their often loaded handguns in their carry-on luggage through TSA checkpoints and onto their departing flights.
+Earlier this year in June, Boise Airport instituted a new anti-firearm campaign intended to curb attempts by passengers to transport their often loaded handguns in their carry-on luggage through TSA checkpoints and onto their departing flights.
+The campaign was spurred by the reality that the total number of firearms discovered at TSA checkpoints nationwide, including the one at Boise Airport, has been on the rise.

-Airport goers will find large decal or sticker-style posters featuring cartoon-like handguns on floors and doors (and some standalone pedestal signs, if I recall), especially upon entering the airport at the baggage claim level.
-The hard-to-miss signage somewhat cheerfully reminds you that attempting to transport your “little friend” (á la Al Pacino’s Scarface) through a TSA checkpoint there will result in a fine amounting to close to $4k.
+Airport goers will find large decal or sticker-style posters featuring cartoon-like handguns on floors and doors (and some standalone pedestal signs) upon entering the airport at the baggage claim level or the main ticket counter level.
+The hard-to-miss signage somewhat cheerfully reminds you that attempting to transport your “little friend” (á la Al Pacino’s Scarface) through a TSA checkpoint there will result in a minimum fine amounting to close to $4k.

 In March of this calendar year, two handguns — a .38 calibre Smith & Wesson and a 9mm Smith & Wesson M&P — were discovered, loaded with multiple rounds of ammunition each, within a short time period.
 They were caught utilizing X-ray scanner technology during routine screenings of all carry-on baggage.